Coco-Rain/LACAD/README.md

-## Dataset provenance, curation, and normalization
+## Dataset Construction, Quality Control, and Standardization

 Text2CQ is a curated benchmark for executable text-to-CadQuery generation.
 The scripts are not released as raw community code.
 They were constructed from community-originated CadQuery scripts, GPT-4o-assisted repair of selected initially non-executable scripts, and standardized preprocessing for release.